What is File Server? Examples, Types, Features, Benefits & Working

 Types of File Server

-File server is divided into two categories like as Dedicated and Non-Dedicated file server.
-Dedicated server is designed only for use as the File server, along with their workstation attached for reading or writing files as well as database.
-Non-dedicated server is designed for use as multipurpose like as file server and database server.
+File server has two categories like as Dedicated and Non-Dedicated file server.
+Dedicated server works as the File server, along with their workstation attached for reading or writing files as well as database.
+Non-dedicated server acts as multipurpose like as file server and database server.

 Other Types of File Server are:

-XS: This is Input only/Caching server, and it is used in simple CHAIN operations only for input.
+XS: This is Input only/Caching server, and going to use in simple CHAIN operations only for input.

-XF: This is Input/output Server, and it has ability to perform various functions like as READ, CHAIN, and SETLL to a file.
+XF: This is Input/output Server.
+Hence, it has ability to perform various functions like as READ, CHAIN, and SETLL to a file.

 X: This is Special Scrub & Edit Server, and they can accept cost center, account numbers, numeric fields, or a data string in any valid data entry or file format, convert them to any format, validate the existence of the master record, and optionally pass the master record or the scrubbed data back to the calling program.